Solo-Hawk/Sol-Wars-RTS/README.md

 # About the Game

-My game was to be a 2D RTS Game (I may move to 3D but no in LibGDX) themed in Space Warfare, I want to create quick paced battles that needs quick reactions to work straight from the start, removing elements like multi resources and control points
+My game will be a 2D RTS Game (I may move to 3D but not in LibGDX) themed in Space Warfare, I want to create quick paced battles that needs quick reactions to work straight from the start, removing elements like multi resources and control points